RhodesCS2016/gpgpu/glinklater/2016-02-12/lecture5.md

 * L1 Cache
   * Spillover for registers
-  * typically sits on chip in shared memor spillovery or texture Cache
+  * typically sits on chip in shared memory spillover or texture Cache

 * L2 Cache